manasvityagi/IoT_Dashboard/Journal.md

 Problem 4: I overloaded a function, instead of a class when I wanted to make a  custome form.
 That was silly.

 Spend too much time, theming the IDE.
 Plus considered about switching to VS Code, in case I get used to professional version of Pycharm, but turns out most of the features that I use are in community version as well.
+In reality, I am investing on learning the shortcuts, which are available in the community version as well.